9 Fun Things to Do in Cape Town, South Africa

 Drive the Scenic Chapman's Peak

 The Chapman’s Peak Drive is a 9-kilometer long road between Noordhoek and Hout Bay, that winds its way along the rugged coastline of the Atlantic Ocean.
-It is known for its dramatic cliffs, towering mountains, and panoramic views along the way.
+It is known for its dramatic cliffs, big mountains, and panoramic views along the way.
 It is considered one of the most scenic drives in the world.
 We’ve even heard it is used for many car commercials.

 Practical